stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/10_model_view_adapter.md

 ### Motivation

-Model-View-Adapter is a variation of a Traditional MVC triad where all communication between Model and View must flow through a Controller.
-In contrast, Traditional MVC allows direct Model-to-View communication.

-With a MVA design, orchestration is heavily centralized: the Controller becomes a communication hub, accepting change notifications from Model objects and UI events from the View.
+Model-View-Adapter is a variation of the Triad where all communication between Model and View must flow through a Controller, instead of interacting directly as in a Traditional MVC Triad.
+The Controller becomes a communication hub, accepting change notifications from Model objects and UI events from the View.

-The resulting approach might appear excessively strict, but has some
-advantages: the communication network is artificially constrained, making it easier to evaluate and debug.
+This approach might appear excessively strict, but has some advantages: the communication network is artificially constrained, making it easier to evaluate and debug.
 All action happens in the Controller, and the View can be created from off-the-shelf widgets without any Model-specific variation.

 # Design